yig/GMU-CS425/README.md

 Official documentation for the Lua programming language is its [reference manual](https://www.lua.org/manual/).
 There is also an official book, *Programming in Lua*.
 The [first edition](https://www.lua.org/pil/contents.html) is freely available online.

 To embed Lua in our engines, we will use the [`sol`](https://sol2.readthedocs.io/en/latest/) C++ binding library.
 (You will sometimes see it referred to as `sol2` and `sol3`.) `sol` makes it as easy as possible to interface C++ code with Lua code and vice versa.
 (It really is as easy as possible!
 The [developer](https://thephd.dev/) is involved in the C++ (and C) language standards.)
 You'll be able to declare Lua functions that are written in C++ and expose C++ types to Lua (for use in Lua scripts).
 You'll be able to call Lua code from C++ (for executing the scripts).
 The `sol` documentation has a lot of examples.
 Look over [the tutorial](https://sol2.readthedocs.io/en/latest/tutorial/tutorial-top.html) to get a feel for how to use it.
+(If you are using the `gcc` compiler, and it gets very slow during this checkpoint, try switching to release mode. `gcc` has a [known bug](https://stackoverflow.com/questions/33443626/gcc-compilation-very-slow-large-file/33456247#33456247).)

 You will have a lot of architectural freedom in this checkpoint.
 Should the scripting manager startup first, and then other managers (sound, input, ECS) make calls to the scripting manager to expose their functionality to Lua?
 Or should the scripting manager startup last and take on the task of exposing the other managers' functionality itself?
 You are free to make these architectural choices (and discuss them with each other).
 I will describe scripting functionality that our engines must support.
 I will also give examples of how to use the `sol` library.